UUDigitalHumanitieslab/handlebars-i18next/README.md

 ```
 Will result in "On Thursday, December 20, 2012" for 'en'

-**Please note that opposed to the documentation of i18next, the formatParams should be a json encoded string!**

 ### Changing the name of the helper

 You can override the helper name by passing the name of your choice as the optional third argument to the exported helper registering function.